 - Daniel: Prophet to the Nations (J.M.
-Oakes, Great Commission Illustrated 2000) - Exposition of Daniel (H.C.
-Leupold, Baker 1949) - The Prophecy of Daniel (E.J.
-Young, Eerdmans 1949) - Daniel: Walvoord Commentary Series (J.F.
-Walvoord, Moody 2012/1971) - Daniel: Everyman's Bible Commentary (J.C.
-Whitcomb, Moody 1985) - How to Read the Bible for All Its Worth (Gordon Fee and Douglas Stuart) - The Modern Preacher and the Ancient Text: Interpreting and Preaching Biblical Literature (Sidney Greidanus, 1988) - Preaching Christ from the Old Testament (Sidney Greidanus, 1999) - Preaching the Whole Bible as Christian Scripture (Graham Goldsworthy, 2000)
+Oakes, Great Commission Illustrated 2000)

+Good overall; easy to read; some minor historical errors, but gives the most consistent interpretation of Daniel - Exposition of Daniel (H.C.
+Leupold, Baker 1949)

+Conservative, amillenialist, readable but sometimes unclear or inconsistent - The Prophecy of Daniel (E.J.
+Young, Eerdmans 1949)

+Conservative, amillenialist, harder to read, inconsistent style of interpretation - Daniel: Walvoord Commentary Series (J.F.
+Walvoord, Moody 2012/1971) Conservative, strongly premillenialist, very readable - Daniel: Everyman's Bible Commentary (J.C.
+Whitcomb, Moody 1985) Conservative, premillenialist; readable but somewhat shallow - How to Read the Bible for All Its Worth (Gordon Fee and Douglas Stuart)

+General resource on literary genres in the Bible - The Modern Preacher and the Ancient Text: Interpreting and Preaching Biblical Literature (Sidney Greidanus, 1988) Highly theological yet useful - $\bullet$ Preaching Christ from the Old Testament (Sidney Greidanus, 1999) As~above - Preaching the Whole Bible as Christian Scripture (Graham Goldsworthy, 2000)

+A more readable book, but less balanced than the two above; harsh critique of certain styles of interpretation with which we might be very familiar